“There was once a young man who wished to gain his Heart’s Desire.”

 He lives in a house down on the North Fork River in southwestern Virginia where he works diligently from his studio, Green Man Press.

 The magical story by Neil Gaiman, and the gorgeous illustrations of Charles Vess are a perfect fit, just as Kay Nielsen was a perfect fit with ‘East of the Sun, West of the Moon’, or Edmund Dulac with ‘The Rubaiyat of Omar Khayyam’.
-My attempt with this special edition is to put the text and art into a format which I believe is fitting for the style of book and the style of painting.
+My attempt with this special edition was to put the text and art into a format which I believed was fitting for the style of book and the style of painting.
 The page layout is very similar to those ‘Golden Age’ books, with extra-large margins and a compact text block.
 The illustrations in two of these editions are tipped on plates with tissue guards, just as was so often the case with Rackham et al. Occasionally, especially in the later trade editions, they did not have tipped on plates and were instead printed directly to the page.
-Those pages were then hand tipped into the book – this is what we will be doing with the Standard edition.
+Those pages were then hand tipped into the book – this is what we did with the Standard edition.

-The only real change I have made is to omit a frontispiece.
-The reason for this is that Charles Vess provided us with the most beautiful, full colour title page and the book simply does not need another image on the facing page.
-It would be too much.
-Instead, that additional image has been moved inside with the rest.
+The only real change I made was to omit a frontispiece.
+The reason for this was that Charles Vess provided us with the most beautiful, full colour title page and the book simply did not need another image on the facing page.
+It would have been too much.
+Instead, that additional image was moved inside with the rest.

-There will be nine wonderful, full colour illustrations by Charles in this illustrated edition of ‘Stardust’ plus the title page.
-Three of these illustrations are new, the other six are older but did not appear in the original DC edition.
-Charles has also written a new foreword for this edition.
+There were nine wonderful, full colour illustrations by Charles in this illustrated edition of ‘Stardust’ plus the title page.
+Three of these illustrations were new, the other six were older but did not appear in the original DC edition.
+Charles also wrote us a new foreword for this edition.